opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 - **@timestamp field only**: ~0.1% increase in index size
 - **All numeric fields**: ~1% increase in index size (22 GB to 23 GB in big5 benchmark)

-This is why OpenSearch defaults to enabling skiplist only on `@timestamp` fields—it provides targeted benefits with minimal storage overhead.
+This is why OpenSearch defaults to enabling skiplist only on `@timestamp` fields, it provides targeted benefits with minimal storage overhead.

-**When Skiplist Excels:**
-- Date histogram and auto date histogram aggregations on time-series data
-- Large time ranges with many documents
-- High cardinality timestamp data
-- Sorted numeric fields with range queries
-- Queries that benefit from bulk-counting entire document ranges

-**When Benefits Are Minimal:**
-- Small time ranges with few documents
-- Unsorted fields (skiplist still works but with reduced efficiency)
-- Full index scans without range filters
-- Fields with very low cardinality

 ## How to Use This Feature